-If you withdraw (or take a leave of absence) from Meredith or drop to less than half-time status during the period of your award or if your registration is canceled, all or a portion of the funds you received must be repaid to the assistance accounts.
+If you withdraw (or take a leave of absence) from Meredith or drop to less than half-time (considered part-time) status during the period of your award or if your registration is canceled, all or a portion of the funds you received must be repaid to the assistance accounts.
 The refund will be prorated according to your date of withdrawal, course load reduction, or canceled registration.
 Student assistance funds credited to your student account will be adjusted.
 As a result, you may have an outstanding balance on your student account that you will be obligated to pay.
 If you withdraw, take a leave of absence, become less than half time, or cancel enrollment during the first semester of an award, your second semester assistance will be canceled.
 You must request that the OFA reactivate your financial assistance for the spring semester.
 If you have a loan during the enrolled period, or had a loan for a previous enrollment period, you must complete loan exit counseling at the time of withdrawal.
 You must come to the Office of Financial Assistance before withdrawal or a change of status to discuss the effects of your decision and to learn more about your rights and responsibilities as a student borrower.

 In order for a Meredith College student to retain eligibility for federal, state and institutional assistance, the student must meet the criteria listed below.
 If a student fails to meet both requirements at the end of an academic period (defined as one academic year, if the student attends both semester,) then the student is placed on financial assistance probation for the following semester.
 If the student does not meet both conditions at the end of the probationary period, she will no longer be eligible for financial assistance until she can again meet both requirements.